-He was, in fact, correct, though about 15 years too early.
-In 1995, Las Vegas remained a place where careers went to die, where Wayne Newton ruled the strip and people were gambling for one last shot at success.
+He was, in fact, correct – though about 15 years too early.
+In 1995, Wayne Newton still ruled the Strip.
 For Diamond Dave, that roll of the dice would be taking place from Oct.
 19-25, 1995 at Bally’s Celebrity Showroom, a venue which held less than 1,500 people.

 The show itself was unspectacular if not outright cheesy.
-Roth would deliver just two Van Halen originals, eschewing them in favor of standards from yesteryear.
+Roth delivered just two Van Halen originals, eschewing them in favor of favorites from yesteryear.
 Otis Redding’s “Hard to Handle” and James Brown’s “Living in America” were staples, as was Edgar Winter – who played saxophone for the Mambo Slammers – with his hit song “Free Ride.”

 He told bad jokes and made even worse double entendres.
-The onetime superstar who had once delivered macho anthems like “Unchained” and “Everybody Wants Some!!” had devolved into a persona that wouldn’t have been out of place on a night when Don Rickles needed a stand in.
+The onetime superstar who earlier delivered macho anthems like “Unchained” and “Everybody Wants Some!!” reemerged with a persona that wouldn’t have been out of place on a night when Don Rickles needed a stand in.

 This descent into a punchline didn’t last long; David Lee Roth was finished with the revue show in Vegas by early 1996.
-Still, though his diamond status was no doubt tarnished, Roth found himself in the spotlight once again when he briefly returned to Van Halen that September – recording two new songs for the band’s first best-of collection.
+His diamond status was no doubt tarnished, but Roth found himself in the spotlight once again when he briefly returned to Van Halen that September – recording two new songs for the band’s first best-of collection.
 He claimed later that a perceived reunion was nothing more than a publicity stunt orchestrated by Eddie Van Halen.

 A re-energized Roth put out a best-selling autobiography, one of his best rock albums (1998's DLR Band) and even did the unthinkable with a summer tour alongside Sammy Hagar.
-Meanwhile, Van Halen floundered, first with the ill-advised and ill-fitting addition of singer No. 3 in Gary Cherone and then in years of inactivity punctuated by Eddie Van Halen’s increasingly erratic behavior.
+Meanwhile, Van Halen floundered, first with the ill-advised and ill-fitting addition of singer No. 3 in Gary Cherone and then with years of inactivity.
 The proverbial tables had been completely turned, so it was only a slight surprise when Roth was welcomed back into the fold in 2007 – a belated move which gave everybody involved a much-needed shot in the arm.